Explore Multiband Compression Benefits

 ~Drums Group Track with OTT

-As you can clearly hear, there is a fair amount of difference between the two sound recordings.
-Comparing to the first example, the snare drum, percussion, and hi-hats are now more upfront.
-What’s more, the reverb is more present and has more detail.
+As you can hear, there is a fair amount of difference between the two sound recordings.
+The snare drum, percussion, and hi-hats are now more upfront than in the first example.
+What's more, the reverb is more present and has more detail.

-To conclude, let’s bypass OTT on the drums group channel and place it on the master channel.
-Now, let’s hear how it sounds without and after with the plugin.
+Let's bypass OTT on the drums group channel and place it on the master channel.
+Let's hear how it sounds without and after with the plugin.

 ~Master Channel Without OTT